imhugofonseca/portuguese-utils/docs/helpers.md

 # Helpers

-A combination of useful constants and used in portuguese applications.
+A combination of useful constants to use in portuguese applications.

-## Months

-### monthsExtended
+## monthsExtended

 Returns the list of months in portuguese